-Another new feature of the Plan is the 401(k) true-up.
 The 401(k) true-up is determined after the end of the year.
 A calculation is performed that analyzes the participant's total year to date contributions as a percent of the eligible compensation.
 The Company calculates a match amount that is 100% of the first 2% contributed and 50% of the next 4% contributed.
 If the calculation is greater than the match, the extra match is the 401(k) true-up.
 This amount is generally deposited in the participant's 401(k) account during the first quarter after the year end.
-The Company paid \$28,117 related to the 2011 401(k) true-up in February 2012.
-This amount is included in the employer contribution receivables as of December 31, 2011 on the Statement of Net Assets Available for Benefits.
+The Company paid \$21,152 and \$28,117 related to the 2012 and 2011 401(k) true-up in March 2013 and February 2012, respectively.
+These amounts are included in the employer contribution receivables as of December 31, 2012 and 2011 on the statements of net assets available for benefits.

 In 2011, the Plan introduced a Roth 401(k) option for participants.
-Roth 401(k) contributions are an after-tax payroll deduction, made on an after-tax basis.
+Roth 401(k) contributions are after-tax payroll deductions, made on an after-tax basis.
 Roth 401(k) contributions have a QACA matching contribution feature.
 Under the QACA employer contribution feature, the Company contributes 100% of the first 2% and 50% of the next 4% of the eligible participant's plan compensation.
-Employer matching contributions and any earnings on matching contributions to Roth 401(k) are taxed when withdrawn and are subject withdrawal penalties and taxes if withdrawn before age 59 and a half.
+Employer matching contributions and any earnings on matching contributions to Roth 401(k) are taxed when withdrawn and are subject to withdrawal penalties and taxes if withdrawn before age 59 and a half.
 Roth contributions are separated from pre-tax 401(k) contributions based on source.
 Qualified distributions from Roth 401(k) earnings are tax-free.
-Non-qualified distributions from Roth 401(k) earnings are distributed on a taxable basis.
-Employees contributed \$63,820 in Roth contributions in 2011 with the employer matching \$18,635.
+Non-qualified distributions from Roth 401(k) earnings are tax-free.
+Non-qualified distributions from Roth 401(k) earnings are distributions from Roth 401(k) earn

-Effective January 1, 2011, the Plan automatically enrolls newly eligible employees for salary deferral under its Automatic Enrollment feature ("AE").
+The Plan automatically enrolls newly eligible employees for salary deferral under its Automatic Enrollment feature ("AE").
 A newly eligible employee is an employee hired after January 1, 2011 or employees that have not made an affirmative election in the Elective Deferral feature (either to contribute or not contribute).
-Under this AE feature, 3% of an eligible employee's compensation will be contributed to the Plan as Pre-Tax contributions unless the eligible employee elects not to make an Elective Deferral or elects to make changes in contribution percentages.
+Effective January 1, 2012, this AE feature increased from 3% to 6% of an eligible employee's compensation that is contributed to the Plan as Pre-Tax contributions unless the eligible employee elects not to make an Elective Deferral or elects to make changes in contribution percentages.

-The Plan also has a new automatic Pre-Tax contribution increase feature.
-Enrolled participant contributions are automatically increased on the anniversary of the participant's enrollment date to the percentage of compensation listed on the following schedule (subject to IRS and Plan limits).
-The participant can elect to change the Pre-Tax contribution rate.
+Enrolled participant contributions are automatically increased on the anniversary of the participant's enrollment date.
+Effective January 1, 2012, the percentage of compensation was revised from 2011 and both are listed below (subject to IRS and Plan limits).
+The participant can elect to change the pre-tax contribution rate.